 The internal auditor is compensated by a monthly salary under a personal work contract, at amounts that reflect his position and responsibility.
-In 2022, the compensation of the internal audit (fees and related expenses) was NIS 2.0 million.
-Total compensation to the internal auditor in 2021 was NIS 1.7 million.
+In 2022 and 2023, the compensation of the internal audit (fees and related expenses) was NIS 2.0 million.
 The board believes that the compensation of the internal auditor may not affect his professional judgment.

-5.3Independent auditors
+5.3 Independent auditors